 Class Participation 10% Assessment is based on: Attendance, preparedness, and contribution to class discussions, including actively responding to in-class questions, Punctuality, and Respect for the other students in a class, including refraining from phone or online chat and eating food, except during break time.
 Presentations 20% Each team member will be evaluated individually based on presentation skills, including professionalism, clear articulation of their reasoning, and the ability to engage with the audience (i.e., without having to look at memos continuously).
 If absent on the presentation day, you will receive zero for the assignment, except in extreme situations with prior approval.
 All excuses for illness must be supported by a doctor's note.
 Team Assignments 30% There will be three group assignments.
-The team will receive identical scores according to the quality of your team's written reports and how well your group worked together based on the instructor's observations and the team's peer evaluations (see "teamwork and evaluation" below for more detail).
-These assignments should be completed and submitted before midnight before each of the three group presentation dates.
-Each team is required to submit a PDF copy of the written report (with a maximum of five pages for the main essay part and another maximum of five pages for references and appendixes) to youil@hawaii.edu before midnight prior to classes 3, 5, and 7 (i.e., on or before 9:00 PM, Sep 4 (Mon), Sep 18 (Mon), and Oct 2 (Mon), respectively).
+The team will initially receive identical scores according to the quality of your team's written reports.
+However, your team assignment scores will be adjusted according to the team's peer evaluations (see "teamwork and evaluation" below for more detail).
+Each assignment should be completed and submitted on or before 9 PM before each of the three group presentation dates. • Each team is required to submit a PDF copy of the written report (with a maximum of five pages for the main essay part and another maximum of five pages for references and appendixes) to youil@hawaii.edu before midnight prior to classes 3, 5, and 7 (i.e., on or before 9:00 PM, Jan 22 (Mon), Feb 5 (Mon), and Feb 19 (Mon), respectively).
 The file name must be labeled using the following convention: "ACC460C-SectionX-TeamY" where X is your section number, and Y is the team number.
-For example, if you are in Team 3 of Section 2, your file name must be ACC460C-Section2-Team3.
-In fairness to other teams, late work will not be accepted.
+For example, if you are in Team 3 of Section 2, your file name must be ACC460C-Section2-Team3. • In fairness to other teams, late work will not be accepted.

-All teammates must work on ALL QUESTIONS TOGETHER for the team projects.
+• All teammates must work on ALL QUESTIONS TOGETHER for the team projects.
 To complete these assignments, you can use lecture notes, textbooks, the FASB Codification, and in-class and online reference materials, including academic research papers.
 To be considered complete, specific evidence or calculations supporting your team's responses must be included in appendices.
-Final Exam 40% For the final exam, all students are required to bring their laptops.
-The final exam is cumulative.
+For the final exam, all students are required to bring their laptops.
+Final Exam 40% The final exam is cumulative.
 All materials covered in class are fair game.
 The final exam format is open-book and open-notes.
 A calculator is required for the final exam.
 However, any internet use, except for the FASB codification website, or any collaboration, will not be permitted during the final exam.
 No make-ups will be allowed, except in extreme situations with prior approval.
 All excuses for illness must be supported by a doctor's note.